prabhash1785/NodeJS/README.md

 NodeJS
 ======

-This repository contains projects written using NodeJS technology.
+This repository contains projects written in NodeJS.